Mike Pence Will Be ‘Finished In Politics’ If He Pardons Donald Trump, Commentator Says

-As Donald Trump’s presidency comes to an end and faces possible criminal charges after leaving office, some have speculated that he will resign and seek a pardon from Mike Pence, who would temporarily take his position in the White House.
+As Donald Trump’s presidency comes to an end while he faces possible criminal charges after leaving office, some have speculated that he will resign and seek a pardon from Mike Pence, who would temporarily take his position in the White House.
 According to commentator Bill Palmer, Pence would destroy his political career by going along with this plan.

 “It’s possible Trump will resign for a Pence pardon.
 But if Pence does it, he’ll be finished in politics.
 No guarantee he’s willing to play that game.
 And it won’t affect whatever New York State is doing,” he tweeted early Thursday morning.

 Pence has reportedly had presidential ambitions for some time.
-Per NBC News, Barry Bennett, a Republican strategist who worked for Trump’s 2016 campaign, claimed that the end of the real estate mogul’s term means the vice president will begin to position himself for such a role.
+Per NBC News, Barry Bennett, a Republican strategist who worked for Trump’s 2016 campaign, claimed that the end of the U.S. leader’s term means the vice president will begin to position himself for such a role.

 “What happened in the House tells us that the president’s policies were quite popular.
 His personality, obviously, was not helpful with some voters But if Pence can run on the policies and not have the baggage of the image problem, he’ll do quite well.”